 And there was a lot of stress placed on both myself and Alison.
 And we, you know, probably didn’t handle it as well as we could have, but, you know, we’ve come out the other side, which is really great.

-Joanne (mother of 4 children, 2 with autism): OK, what do I do?
+Joanne (mother of 4 children, including 2 autistic children): OK, what do I do?
 I’ve got two children here.
 I’ve got two children who can’t talk, and they’re three.
 I rang a couple of people and said ‘What do I do?’
 And I didn’t take it too hard.
 I just said ‘OK, what can I do for these children?’
 I’m not going to put myself in a corner and cry.
 This is not going to get them anywhere.

-Bobby (father of 2 children, 1 with autism): I was in denial, initially.
+Bobby (father of 2 children, including 1 autistic child): I was in denial, initially.
 I would say within the first fifteen months of his development, I was in denial.
 Umm, however, it’s in the best interests of Peter that we did seek further advice.

 Bobby: To help each other out, we’ve managed to work together on every case Peter needs assistance in.
 For example, speech therapy, we will take turns.
 Or we’ll go together and we’ll actually participate together.
 We work together as a team.
 Yeah, we can’t do it without each other.